Engineering Manufacturing Technician Apprenticeship (Level 4)

 - Level 3 Engineering qualification or relevant equivalent experience

-- To ensure that the apprenticeship standard and pathway is appropriate for the job role, both the employer and apprentice will have a consultation with the training centre’s Engineering Department prior to enrolment.
-A bespoke training plan will be created for apprentices with any prior engineering qualifications
+- To ensure that the apprenticeship standard and pathway is appropriate for the job role, both the employer and yourself will have a consultation with the Engineering Centre tutors prior to enrolment.
+A bespoke training plan will be created for you

-- You must be employed in a relevant role for a minimum of 30 hours per week and employed in a role that enables you to fulfil the criteria requirements of the end point assessment
+- You must be employed in a relevant role for a minimum of 30 hours per week and in a role that enables you to fulfil the criteria requirements of the end-point assessment

 - You will be expected to complete an initial assessment in maths and English to ensure you are at a suitable level to work towards this qualification